-Slice the cabbage into 8 wedges and arrange them around the meat.
+- Slice the cabbage into 8 wedges, and arrange the wedges around the meat.
 Sprinkle with the pepper and add water.
 Alternatively, if the slow cooker is not large enough, boil the cabbage wedges on the stovetop in a small amount of lightly salted water about 10 to 15 minutes before the corned beef is ready.